 Making the Design Flexible

 Because of the vast number of devices available in all different sizes and screen resolutions, the best solution when creating a website is to concentrate on including a flexible or "responsive" width.
 Page widths more than heights are important for optimal viewability.
 CSS code should be included for both a maximum and a minimum page width so your site can flex or respond to fit on each device (See W3Schools).
-Page width on iPad is 768 pixels, however every device browser is different and smartphones as well as Android and Windows tablets should also be considered.
-With zooming available on most devices a good general rule is to set the CSS min-width to between 750 and 900 pixels with a max-width of no wider than 1500 pixels.
+Smartphone page width goes down to 320 pixels and iPad is 768 pixels, however every device browser is different and smartphones as well as tablets should also be considered.
+With zooming available on most devices a good general rule is to set a CSS Media Queries min-width of 320 pixels and a max-width of up to 2000 pixels.

-For "mobile only" designs, a webpage width of 200 to 320 pixels is the standard recommended width, however as devices are continually evolving this width is no longer a hard and fast rule.
+For smartphone optimized designs, a vertical view webpage width of 320 pixels with a 480 horizontal view width are the standard sizes.
+As devices are continually evolving, these widths may no longer be a hard and fast rule.

 File Sizes and Load Speed For Mobile

 One important consideration while creating a mobile website project is the size of the images and other files.
 Long ago, the average recommended page size was as low as 60kb.
 As Internet connection speeds continue to evolve, this number is constantly changing.
 Of course the faster your site loads the better and more files linked on each page as well as images all can slow down the loading speed of any website.